 Training day 3

 I was fortunate to get to hike on some private land only did a little over 1 mile.
-Done some driving around with land owner to scope out were I will be doing my first overnight campout.
-That morning done 3.5 miles at natural tunnel with the wife and my 12 year old boy.
+Done some driving around with landowner to scope out where I will be doing my first overnight campout.
+That morning did 3.5 miles at natural tunnel with the wife and my 12-year-old boy.
 I was a little concerned about loading my boy down with a 15 Lb.’s pack but he did fine.
-Really done good he was a head of us waiting most of the time.
+Really done well he was ahead of us waiting most of the time.
 He was even running with that pack on sometimes.
-Oh the memories of being young and strong.
+Oh, the memories of being young and strong.

 Training Day 4